This is one of the most affordable designer bags you can own

 The 30-year-old Longchamp bag has won over Gen Z

-The Longchamp le pliage tote is one of those rare bags that both Gen Z, millennials and their mum are likely to own.
-Not only does the classic design cross the generational divide, but it remains one of the most affordable designer bags you can buy.
+The Longchamp le pliage tote is one of those rare bags that Gen Z, millennials, and their mums are likely to own.
+Because the classic design crosses generational divides, this everyday style remains one of the most affordable designer bags you can buy.

-Now, the 30-year-old le pliage is having somewhat of a renaissance (again).
-Designed in 1993, it gets its name from the French word for “folding”, owing to the bag’s ability to be reduced in size by three simple folds.
-Using a Japanese origami-inspired design, the bag is also fully washable thanks to the innovative nylon fabric.
+The 30-year-old le pliage is having a renaissance yet again.
+Designed in 1993, it takes its name from the French word for “folding”; three simple folds reduce it to the size of a purse, perfect for storage.
+On top of that, the bag is also fully washable thanks to its nylon fabric.

 Though popular on its launch, the le pliage didn’t truly take off until the Noughties.
-Plumped for by Royals and the era’s It-girls, the bag was regularly seen on the arm of Kate Middleton and Alexa Chung.
+A mainstay of Royals and the era’s It-girls, the bag was regularly seen on the arm of Kate Middleton and Alexa Chung.

-Despite remaining a bestseller (it continued to be a regular sight in airports, on the commute and in the office), the le pliage fell out of favour among the style set.
+Despite remaining a bestseller (it continued to be a regular sight in airports, on the commute and in the office), le pilage fell out of favour.
 Now, with 60 million-plus views on TikTok and the Gen Z stamp of approval, Longchamp’s le pliage is officially back in vogue.

 Longchamp le pliage original tote bag: £120, Harrods.com

 Combining style and functionality, Longchamp’s le pliage bag comes in various sizes for different uses (including a backpack design and handbag).
-But the large, shoulder strap style remains the most popular.
+However, the large, shoulder strap style remains the most popular.

 Take note from the style set and lean into the bag’s preppy feel with blazers, pleated skirts and loafers.